RobbieLD/patterns/README.md

 Note: The implimentation of this in the code isn't the most straight forward.
 It's probably easier to do it with an unerlying array, however I've chosen to do it all with a simply linked list of Bike types.

+*** Mediator ***

+This pattern provides a means for objects to communicate with each other by means of a mediator class.
+The mediators job is to manage communication between the objects and make sure they are talking to eachother in the correct way.

+For example imagine a bike auction where there are four participants.
+Three of them are bidding on the bikes and one of them is the auctioneer.
+The mediator class (the auction) has the job of making sure the auctioneer talks to everyone and the bidders only talk to the auctioneer.